golobby/container/README.md

 # Container
 An IoC Container for Go projects.
-It provides simple, fluent and easy-to-use APIs to make dependency injection in GoLang very easier.
+It provides simple, fluent and easy-to-use interface to make dependency injection in GoLang very easier.

 ## Documentation